CareSet/Zermelo/README.md

     'REPORT_NAMESPACE' =>env("REPORT_NAMESPACE","app\Reports"),

 	... like "Zermelo" and then create a ~/code/zermelo-demo/app/Zermelo directory to place your example report in.
 Note: you will also need to change the namespace of Northwind\*Reports.php files to "namespace app\Zermelo;" if you change the REPORT\_NAMESPACE.
-1. If you ran these commands as root user, you'll have to change the ownership of the php files so they are readable by the webserver.
+4. If you ran these commands as root user, you'll have to change the ownership of the php files so they are readable by the webserver.
-1. If the reports don't run take a look at: `[project-root]/storage/logs/laravel.log` for errors
+5. If the reports don't run take a look at: `[project-root]/storage/logs/laravel.log` for errors

 ### Update to New Version of zermelo
 In project home dir:

-	$ composer require careset/zermelo
-	$ composer require careset/zermelobladetabular
+	$ composer update careset/zermelo*
-	$ php artisan install:zermelo
-	$ php artisan install:zermelobladetabular
+	$ php artisan zermelo:install

 When you install the zermelobladetabular package, Just Say No to 'replace' all those files EXCEPT:
 	'The [zermelo/tabular.blade.php] view already exists'  Y  (replace it!)